 Recent forecasts suggested that home prices will keep climbing in Seattle throughout 2022, likely at roughly the same pace as the last year.
 That was true up until just last week, when Zillow predicted a healthy increase in home prices over the next 12 months in Seattle as the market started heating up over the past few months.

 Despite the recent health crisis, home prices in Seattle have increased at a healthy rate over the last 12 months in Seattle.
 According to Zillow, Seattle home prices increased 12.1% over the past year.

 A big factor in the Seattle housing market right now has to do with inventory.
 For the past few years, the city has experienced a severe shortage of homes for sale.

 That’s partly why prices have risen so fast.
 But despite a slight rise in inventory growth within the Seattle-area real estate market recently – which we reported on before – inventory still continues to be very tight, and will likely continue that trend into the near future.

 Health Pandemic Having an Impact on Inventory in Seattle

-According to the National Association of Realtors (NAR), national housing inventory dropped by 23.0% year-over-year from December 2019 to December 2020, and inventory in larger markets – like Seattle – have also dropped.
+According to the National Association of Realtors (NAR), national housing inventory of unsold existing homes dropped to an all-time low in December 2021 to 1.8-months’ supply.
+And inventory in larger markets – like Seattle – have also dropped.